I am an online writer with a love for animals. I love DIY pet projects—here are some of my favorites.

 1. Empty Your Toilet Paper Roll

-This is easier to do with some toilet paper brands more than others.
+- This is easier to do with some toilet paper brands than others.
 Some are nearly impossible to get clean, but try as much as you can.

-Just don't make it much too wide, the cats don't like them as much, so don't go over an inch or so.
-If the tp roll rings are much too small and the rings won't stay together well enough, so don't go smaller than 1/4" or so.
+- Just don't make it much too wide, the cats don't like them as much, so don't go over an inch or so.
+If the toilet paper roll rings are much too small and the rings won't stay together well enough, don't go smaller than 1/4" or so.
 Anything within that range is fine.

 Perhaps the hardest part of making these free cat toys is keeping my cat William away from them while I'm making them.

 Toilet paper roll rings are his special cat toy, and he knows when I'm holding a toilet paper roll and a pair of scissors that he's going to get more of them.
 He'll come running from wherever he is in the house the moment he hears them starting to be made, then he tries to sneak them off before I've even finished.

 You can get a pile of free cat toys in minutes whenever you use up another toilet paper roll.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Question: Do outdoor Dutch lop rabbits like this toy like some of the other toys you have made?

 Answer: Yep.
 Rabbits love to pick these up and toss them.

 © 2013 Alisha Vargas